BPCJK/bpcjk.github.io/_pages/teaching.md

 ---

-> If you can't explain something in simple terms, you don't understand it. - Richard Feynman
+> "If you can't explain something in simple terms, you don't understand it." - Richard Feynman

 ---